rpeszek/my-blogs/posts/2021-07-10-polysemy-arrows.markdown

 testEchoerA  = interpreterEchoer (doEcho2A >>> doEcho2A)
 ```

-`echoer2ToKl` plays the role of interpreter for the effect algebra.
+`echoer2ToKl` plays the role of an interpreter for the effect algebra.
 It is implemented using arrows!
 The `interpretEff2` combinator (defined in the [plumbing](#arrow-effects-the-plumbing) section) returns the interpreter that _polysemy_ understands.
 I view `interpreterEchoer` as a natural transformation between `SemArr r a b` arrow and `Kelisly IO a b` arrow (ignoring the `runKleisli` unwrapping).

-This provides a two way street to writing compilation stacks:
+We have a two way street to writing compilation stacks:

-* compose `Sem r` compilers that remove effects from the `r` record and compile monadic computation `Sem r1 a` to a simpler monadic computation  `Sem r2 a`
+* compose `Sem r` compilers that remove effects from the `r` record and compile monadic computation `Sem r1 a` to a simpler monadic computation  `Sem r2 a` (the standard _polysemy_'s approach)
-* compose `SemArr r` compilers that compile `SemArr r1 a b` arrow to simpler `SemArr r1 a b` arrow.
+* compose `SemArr r` compilers that compile `SemArr r1 a b` arrow to simpler `SemArr r2 a b` arrow.

 or mixing both ways.
 These options are all possible (my git repo has the necessary combinators).

-## Conclusions
+## Final Thoughts

+We have accomplished the goal.
+We can program _polysemy_ effects by using interchangeably the monadic and the arrow syntax.

 The goal of refactoring a large code base to change effect library will not be easy and I am not even sure it will be attempted.
 The differences are not just in the use of arrows vs monads.